Beat the Clock: Section 111 Reporting Checklist Before Audits Start

 September 6, 2024

-Empathy being show by care giver to patient
+Empathy being show by care giver to patient.
+One of the things promoted at WCI to improve outcomes.

 At the recent Workers’ Compensation Educational Conference in Orlando, FL, empathy took center stage during the WCI-TV segments, sponsored for the ninth consecutive year by Tower MSA Partners.
 This year’s theme, “Empathy in Workers’ Compensation,” showcased how various industry leaders infuse empathy throughout the claims process, even when they don’t directly interact with injured workers.